lebiru/Lebiru.FileService/README.md

 ## Features

+- **Secure Authentication**: 🔒 Admin authentication required to access all features and endpoints.
 - **File Upload**: Users can upload files to the server.
 - **File Download**: Users can download files from the server.
 - **Multi-File Download to Zip**: Users can download multiple files into a zip from the server. (@alfcanres)